armintoepfer/uhu/doc/LIMA.md

 ## Barcode score
 The barcode score is normalized between 0 and 100, whereas 0 is no hit and 100 perfect match.
-The provided score is the mean of both normalizated barcode scores:
+The provided mean score is the mean of both normalizated barcode scores.

-    score = (left_barcode_ssw_score + right_barcode_ssw_score) / (2 * barcode_length * match_score)

 ## Defaults
- - Reads with length below 50 bp after demultiplexing are omitted.
+ - CCS reads with length below 50 bp after demultiplexing are omitted.
-   Adjusted with `--min-length`
+   Adjusted with `--min-length`.
+No length filter for raw subreads.
  - Reads with barcode score below 50 are omitted.
    Adjust with `--min-score`
  - For each barcode, we align it to a subsequence of the begin and end of the CCS read.
 The length of the subsequence is `barcode_length * multiplier`, which can be adjusted with `--window-size-mult`.
  - Alignment options
     -A,--match-score       Score for a sequence match.
-[2] -B,--mismatch-penalty  Penalty for a mismatch.
-[2]
+    -B,--mismatch-penalty  Penalty for a mismatch.
     -O,--gap-open-penalty  Gap open penalties for deletions and insertions.
-[3] -e,--gap-ext-penalty   Gap extension penalties for deletions and insertions.
-[1]
+    -e,--gap-ext-penalty   Gap extension penalties for deletions and insertions.

 ## FAQ
 ### How fast is fast?